JHT1609/taek2/README.md

 	4.Establish a Plan of Action to Resolve the Problem and Implement the Solution 5.Verify full system functionality and, if applicable, Implement preventive measures 6.Document Findings, Actions, and Outcomes
+7. Closed-ended spurning getur bara verið svöruð á einn eða annan þátt (yes or no question) td.
+"Did you install the program?"
+Meðan Open-ended er meira eins og "What program did you install?"